Little Children (film): Plot

-When Brad's football team plays its final game, Sarah attends and cheers as Brad scores the winning touchdown.
+At Brad's football team's final game, Sarah attends and cheers as Brad scores the winning touchdown.
 Afterwards, they make out on the field, with Brad convincing her to run away with him although she initially suggests they end the affair.

 Brad's friend Larry Hedges is a former police officer who went on disability after accidentally killing a child.
-He has been obsessed with watching Ronnie, ever since his release to his mother's house and spends much of his time harassing him.
-One night, he enters Ronnie's neighborhood with a megaphone.
+He has been obsessed with watching Ronnie and spends much of his time harassing him.

-When May comes out to confront Larry, she suffers a heart attack in the process when Larry pushes her to the ground, causing him to be arrested.
-She is taken to a hospital, where she dies.
-When Ronnie returns home from the hospital, he finds a note written by May saying: "Please be a good boy."
-Distraught, he destroys much of his mother's collection of Hummel figurines before grabbing a knife.
+One night Larry enters Ronnie's neighborhood and causes a disturbance with a megaphone.
+May comes outside to confront Larry, who pushes her to the ground, causing her to suffer a heart attack.
+Larry is arrested.
+May is taken to a hospital, where she dies.
+Ronnie returns home from the hospital and he finds a note written by May saying: "Please be a good boy."
+Distraught, he destroys much of his mother's collection of Hummel figurines then grabs a knife.

 That same night, as Sarah and Brad had agreed to run away together, they plan to meet in the park.
 As he heads to the park, he is distracted by skateboarding teenagers.
 Attempting to try a jump himself, Brad knocks himself out.
 When he regains consciousness, he asks the paramedics to call his wife to meet him at the hospital.

-When Sarah takes Lucy to the park, she sees Ronnie stagger onto one of the swings, revealing to her that his mother died.
+Sarah takes Lucy to the park where she sees Ronnie stagger onto one of the swings.
+He tells her that his mother died.
 When Lucy disappears, Sarah panics and rushes to find her, forgetting about Brad.
-She finds her staring at a street lamp and places her back into her car.
+She finds Lucy staring at a street lamp, places her back into her car, and drives home.

-Larry arrives to apologize to Ronnie about May's passing, but he discovers that Ronnie has castrated himself and is currently bleeding to death.
+Larry arrives to apologize to Ronnie about May's passing, but he discovers that Ronnie has castrated himself and is bleeding to death.
 Larry races Ronnie to the hospital, where Kathy also arrives for Brad.